 Lying in the crofting township of Balmacquien towards the end of the Trotternish Peninsula on the Isle of Skye, Seann Druim is a charming detached, cosy croft cottage with panoramic sea and coastal views to the front and hill views to the rear.

-The original stone cottage has been extended and renovated to provide spacious, comfortable, self catering holiday accommodation for up to 4 people.
-Retaining some traditional features, the house enjoys a warm and cosy atmosphere yet has all modern comforts.
+The original stone cottage has been extended and renovated to provide comfortable, self catering holiday accommodation for up to 4 people.
+Retaining some traditional features, the house enjoys a warm and cosy atmosphere, yet has all modern comforts.